OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-controller-esp32.md

 |---|---------|-----|
 |`outputsPerMcp`|Optional|Number of outputs connected to each MCP (either 8 or 16, defaults to 16)|

+Your device **MUST** be restarted after any changes to this configuration, before it will take effect.

 #### Examples
 To configure for use with [8 Channel Relay Driver Shield](https://www.superhouse.tv/product/8-channel-relay-driver-shield/);
 ``` json